Warnings for Bactrim

 Like other drugs containing sulfonamides, BACTRIM can precipitate porphyria crisis and hypothyroidism.
 Avoid use of BACTRIM in patients with porphyria or thyroid dysfunction.

 AIDS patients may not tolerate or respond to BACTRIM in the same manner as non-AIDS patients.
-The incidence of adverse reactions, particularly rash, fever, leukopenia, and elevated aminotransferase (transaminase) values, with BACTRIM therapy in AIDS patients who are being treated for Pneumocystis jirovecii pneumonia has been reported to be greatly increased compared with the incidence normally associated with the use of BACTRIM in non-AIDS patients.
-If a patient develops skin rash or any sign of an adverse reaction, reevaluate therapy with BACTRIM [see Hypersensitivity And Other Fatal Reactions].
+The incidence of adverse reactions, particularly rash, fever, leukopenia and elevated aminotransferase (transaminase) values, with BACTRIM therapy in AIDS patients who are being treated for P. jirovecii pneumonia has been reported to be increased compared with the incidence normally associated with the use of BACTRIM in non-AIDS patients.
+If a patient develops skin rash, fever, leukopenia or any sign of adverse reaction, reevaluate benefit-risk of continuing therapy or re-challenge with BACTRIM (see WARNINGS).

-Avoid coadministration of BACTRIM and leucovorin during treatment of Pneumocystis jirovecii pneumonia [see Risk Associated With Concurrent Use Of Leucovorin For Pneumocystis Jirovecii Pneumonia].
+Avoid coadministration of BACTRIM and leucovorin during treatment of P. jirovecii pneumonia (see WARNINGS).

 Electrolyte Abnormalities